YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.6.4.
 Hierarchical items management
 As an the ui user
-In order to manage the hierarchical items in the application I want to be able to manage by actions (list, create, update, delete, search) ANY hierarchical items of the application in from a hierarchical doc format by simply right clicking on their titles and choosing from the menut the action which must have both image and text to indicate more
+In order to manage the hierarchical items in the application I want to be able to manage by actions (list, create, update, delete, search) ANY hierarchical items of the application in from a hierarchical doc format by simply right-clicking on their titles and choosing from the menut the action which must have both image and text to indicate more

 ##### 2.6.4.1.
 Add Item
-I want to be able to add items to the view page by simply right clicking the upper title of the item and selecting add item
+I want to be able to add items to the view page by simply right-clicking the upper title of the item and selecting add item